Lucy and Ricky Ricardo: Birth of Little Ricky

 In 1952, after going to the doctor complaining of feeling "dauncey" (a word her grandmother made up; Lucy's definition of feeling "dauncey" is when you are not really sick but just feel lousy) and gaining weight, she learns that she is pregnant.
 It is actually Ethel who first suggests to Lucy she may be expecting, even before Lucy heads out to the doctor.
-Lucy is very excited to tell her husband the news.
+Lucy is excited to tell her husband the news.

 The Mertzes learn the news first and are sworn to secrecy.
 When she was younger, Lucy had envisioned how she would tell her husband they were going to have a baby.
 She decides to tell Ricky when he comes home for lunch that afternoon.
 However, with repeated interruptions from the telephone and the Mertzes, she is unable.
 She tries to tell him down at his club during rehearsals, but is uncomfortable telling him such a personal thing in front of his band, so she runs out crying.

 Finally, that evening, while Ricky is performing, Lucy pens a note and passes it to the maître d'hotel.
 He gives the note to Ricky.
 Ricky reads the note, which alludes to a wife needing to tell her husband they are having a baby, and requests that he sing a particular song.
 Ricky, unaware that the "husband" mentioned in the note is himself, wants to bring the expectant couple up on stage to congratulate them.
 He goes from couple to couple trying to find them.
 Ricky notices Lucy in the audience, and it occurs to him that Lucy may be the one who is expecting.
 Lucy nods yes, and Ricky is overcome with emotion.
 They sing "We're Having a Baby", with Lucille Ball actually breaking down in tears during the scene.

 During her pregnancy, Lucy experiences the normal pregnancy woes.
 She becomes depressed when everyone seems to focus their attention on the impending child and not on Lucy.
 She cannot decide on a name for the child and is nervous that she will not be a good mother.
 However, she wants the best for her child and enrolls herself, Ricky, and the Mertzes in elocution lessons to make sure her child learns how to speak properly.
 Finally, she takes up sculpting so she and Ricky can enrich their child's life with art and music.
 However, Lucy's show business aspirations never wane.
 She manages to break into Ricky's barbershop quartet number by firing the man who has the part she wants.

 Finally, on January 19, 1953 — the same day she had her real-life son Desi Arnaz Jr. (technically IV) — while husband Ricky is performing a voodoo act at his nightclub, Lucy gives birth to Ricky Ricardo Jr. The Mertzes are named Little Ricky's godparents.
 Little Ricky grows on a season-by-season basis, and by the sixth season (1957), he has started school and learned to play the drums and speak Spanish.